 Five US senators want to ensure Verizon TracFone deal does not raise prices

-Five Democratic U.S. senators on Wednesday urged the Federal Communications Commission ensure Verizon's proposed US$6.9 billion acquisition of TracFone does not raise prices or impact government programs to provide access to mobile phones for low-income Americans.

-REUTERS: Five Democratic U.S. senators on Wednesday urged the Federal Communications Commission ensure Verizon's proposed US$6.9 billion acquisition of TracFone does not raise prices or impact government programs to provide access to mobile phones for low-income Americans.
+NEW YORK: Five Democratic US senators on Wednesday urged the Federal Communications Commission ensure Verizon's proposed US$6.9 billion acquisition of TracFone does not raise prices or impact government programs to provide access to mobile phones for low-income Americans.

 Verizon said in September it would buy Tracfone, a unit of Mexican telecom company America Movil, in a cash and stock deal.
 Senators Richard Blumenthal, Sheldon Whitehouse, Dianne Feinstein, Ron Wyden and Ed Markey said in a letter "Verizon would have significant incentives and opportunities to push subscribers from Lifeline and inexpensive prepaid services to higher revenue plans."